qcnotes/qcnotes.github.io/_posts/2025-12-20-Channel-Capacity-Part-II.md

 2) Special case: For the large number of received antenna use case, i.e., $N\to \infty$.
 The expression $(H'H)/N \to I_N$ as $N \to \infty$.
 Can the capacity expression be simplified?

-3) Special case: How does capacity behaves When number of receive and transmit antenna are equal, i.e., $N=M$.
+3) Special case: How does capacity behaves when number of receive and transmit antenna are equal, i.e., $N=M$.